 The Goat Project

-Since its inception, over 10,000 goats have been provided to vulnerable children and their families in Ghana and Nigeria.
+Children receive a goat and finance their school books and uniforms by selling milk and baby goats; nourishing milk also improves their health.
+Christian families began giving baby goats to their poor Muslim neighbors.
+As these Muslims experience practical Christian love, many come to faith in Jesus.
 Once neighboring Muslims witnessed the success of the program, they began asking for goats as well.
-Call of Hope then began including Muslim children in the program, which offered the unique opportunity to share the love and Gospel of Jesus Christ.
+Call of Hope then began including Muslim children in the program, which offered a new opportunity to share the love and Gospel of Jesus Christ.

 After years of persevering prayer, in 2009 a local radio station began broadcasting Call of Hope's radio programs to the entire Dagomba region of northern Ghana.
 We air a weekly radio program in the local Dagbani language, targeting Muslims.
 An estimated 1.8 million listeners tune in.
 During weekly radio programs, Brother Abukari discusses Biblical topics of special interest to Muslims like forgiveness, the crucifixion of Jesus, assurance of salvation, and what the Bible teaches about life after death.
 Muslims are hearing the Gospel in their mother tongue via radio!
 Muslim seekers receive books and written answers to spiritual questions.